MacLemon/CongressChecklist/README.md

         - Be sure to register your extension number at [Eventphone][2] prior to the event.
         - Check if your DECT model is [compatible with Eventphone][31]
 - DVB-T dongle, there might be local DVB-T transmitter for the streams,
-- chargers for all those phones, or at least matching wires if you can charge over USB.
+- chargers for all those phones, or at least matching cables if you can charge over USB.
 	- iPhone, iPhone 3G, iPhone 3GS, iPhone 4, iPhone 4S, iPad, iPad 2, iPad 3 (The new iPad)
 		- USB-30 Pin dock connector (one each)
 	- iPhone 5, iPhone 5S, iPhone 6, iPhone 6+ (or newer), iPad 4, iPad mini, iPad mini 2 with retina display, iPad mini 3